polyaxon/polyaxon/templates/customization/customize_node_scheduling.md

 ## Tolerations

-If one or more taints are applied to a node, and you want to make sure some pods should not deplay on it, Polyaxon provides 2 types of tolerations:

-  * `core`: the core polyaxon platform
+If one or more taints are applied to a node, and you want to make sure some pods should not deploy on it, Polyaxon provides tolerations option; the core polyaxon platform.
-  * `dependencies`: all polyaxon dependencies, e.i. database, broker, ...
+And all dependencies, e.i. database, broker, expose their own tolerations option.

 ## Affinity

 It allows you to constrain which nodes your pod is eligible to schedule on, based on labels on the node, Polyaxon has a default `Affinity` values for both dependencies and core to ensure that they deploy on the same node.
-Possible values:
+Possible values.

-  * `core`: the core polyaxon platform
-  * `dependencies`: all polyaxon dependencies, e.i. database, broker, ...
+You are also welcome to update the dependency of polyaxon or any dependency.